planetirf/MATH130/01_intro.md

 ## Getting Started

-* Make a Data Camp account at www.datacamp.com
-* Enroll in the free "Introduction to R" course.
 * Complete the first chapter - **Intro to Basics** by the next class.
 * There is a progress bar at the bottom of this page.
 You can track your progress through each chapter here.